delegate365/PowerShell/README.md

 # PowerShell
-PowerShell cmdlets and info for Delegate365 v8.2
+PowerShell cmdlets and info for Delegate365.
+Important: These cmdlets are available starting with Delegate365 v8.2.

 ## SYNOPSIS
-Delegate365 is an Add-On solution running in Microsoft Azure as SaaS solution for managing an Office 365 tenant offered by (https://www.atwork-it.com/).
+Delegate365 is an Add-On solution running in Microsoft Azure as SaaS solution for managing an Office 365 tenant offered by [atwork-it.com](https://www.atwork-it.com/).
 Delegate365 allows to split a single Office 365 tenant into smaller, manageable units.
-For more information about Delegate365, pls. see (https://www.delegate365.com/).
+For more information about Delegate365, pls. see [delegate365.com](https://www.delegate365.com/).

 Delegate365 provides APIs and a PowerShell module to access data that is stored within the Delegate365 system.
 These cmdlets allow to read and write data from external systems into Delegate365.